saakaifoundry/oddworks-android-sdk/README.md

 If the Account's `authToken` is valid, it will be used to make the request.

-If the Account's `authToken` is invalid or missing, the user will be prompted to reauthenticate.
+If the Account's `authToken` is invalid or missing, the user will be prompted to re-authenticate.

-If the Authenticated request responds with a `401` code, the Account's `authToken` is invalidated.
+If the Authenticated request responds with a `401` code, the Account is removed.

 ### Enabling Analytics